Hybrid algebras: Some hybrid algebras with at most three simple modules

+and this is zero by condition (4) of Definition \ref{def:3.3}.
+Similarly all paths $\alpha_i\beta_i$ and $\beta_i\alpha_i$ are zero, and then any cyclic path of positive length is zero in the algebra.
+Therefore the algebra is not symmetric.

-This algebra was excluded in \cite{WSA-GV} [4.4], as it was said to be not finite-dimensional.
+4.3 (2) \ {\bf Algebras with $\cT=Q_1$ and $m_{\bullet} = (m, 1, 1)$ and $m\geq 2$.}\\ Such an algebra was excluded in \cite[4.4]{WSA-GV}, as it was said to be not finite-dimensional.
 However this is not correct, it has even finite type, as we will now show.
 Note also that the Gabriel quiver is obtained by removing the virtual arrows.

 \begin{lemma} With these conditions, $H$ has finite type, it is isomorphic to the direct sum of a Nakayama algebra

 with a copy of $K$, where $Q$ is the quiver $ \xymatrix{ 1 \ar@<+.5ex>[r]^{\alpha} & 2 \ar@<+.5ex>[l]^{\beta} }. $ \end{lemma}